 Garrett J. O'Day, Esq.

-A New York native, Garrett graduated magna cum laude with a B.A. in Political Science from the State University of New York.
+A New York native, Garrett graduated magna cum laude with a B.A. in Political Science from the State University of New York at Binghamton.
 He then went on to earn a Juris Doctor degree from California Western School of Law.
-Prior to joining the Maryland Catholic Conference, O’Day practiced law in New York.
-He is admitted to the Maryland, New York and the District of Columbia bars.
+Prior to joining the Maryland Catholic Conference, O’Day practiced law at a private, multidisciplinary New York law firm.
+He is admitted to the Maryland, New York and the District of Columbia bars, as well as the bar of the Supreme Court of the United States.

-Garrett is driven by a desire to see all parents empowered to make the right education decisions for their children and have access to the options that will propel students to success.
-In overseeing the department of Education, Children & Families, he advises on policies that promote the success and wellbeing of Maryland’s families and children, including the approximately 50,000 students attending the state’s Catholic schools.
-He also acts as a resource for other nonpublic schools throughout the state through his position as Vice President and Steering Committee Chair of Maryland CAPE, the state chapter of the national Council for American Private Education.
-Through those roles, Garrett has played an integral part in securing state funding for educational options for lower-income students through the BOOST Scholarship Program and enhancing the educational experience of tens of thousands of students through other school resource, technology and safety initiatives.
+Among other topic areas, Garrett focuses on the dynamic issues surrounding education law and policy in Maryland, in overseeing the Department of Education, Children & Families.
+He most notably advises on policies that promote the success and wellbeing of Maryland’s families and children, including the approximately 50,000 students attending the state’s Catholic schools.
+Garrett also concurrently serves as Vice President of the state chapter of the national Council for American Private Education, Maryland CAPE.
+Through his roles, Garrett has played an integral part in securing millions of dollars in state funding for educational options scholarships for lower-income students.
+He has also helped lawmakers with school resource, technology and safety initiatives that have made for safer, more productive school days for tens of thousands of students annually.
 Garrett works closely with state agencies to implement those programs.
 Additionally, he has focused other efforts on policies that have assisted Maryland’s youth, including assistance for students experiencing food-insecurity and homelessness, those in foster care, and those navigating the criminal justice system.

-Garrett currently serves as school board chair at St. Philip Neri School and has served as an adjunct professor through Mount St. Mary’s University.
-He enjoys golf, football or anything else sports-related and has an affinity for all types of music, particularly jazz and its rich history.
-He and his wife, a Catholic school teacher, have two children and are parishioners at St. Mary’s in Annapolis.
+Garrett serves on the United States Conference of Catholic Bishops' Federal Assistance Advisory Commission, and has served as school board chair at St. Philip Neri School and as an adjunct professor of education law through Mount St. Mary’s University.
+He enjoys golf, football or anything else sports-related and has an affinity for all types of music.
+He lives with his wife and children in Annapolis.